root-project/root/tree/ntuple/v7/doc/specifications.md

 #### Extra type information

 Certain field types may come with additional information required, e.g., for schema evolution.
-The type information record frame has the following contents
+The type information record frame has the following contents followed by a string containing the type name.

 ```
  0                   1                   2                   3